shulamitmorjossef/try/README.md

 This repository is part of the academic course - Numerical-Analysis in [SCE - Shamoon College of Engineering](https://sce.ac.il).

 The repo contains an implementation of methods that will be learned within the course to solve numerical analysis problems.
 Each method has an explanation in a PDF file and a runnable example to assist in understanding and applying these methods.
-The algorithms in this repo are based on the book "Numerical Analysis" by Richard L. Burden and J. Douglas Faires.

 ## Implemented Methods
 The following numerical methods are currently implemented in this repository: